arshiawalia/for-git/README.md

 # for-git
 to learn git
-cygwin in more prominent as its easier to understand... unix is similar to cygwin
+cygwin in more prominent as its easier to understand... unix is similar to cygwin again tryin to close the issue...